-Summer school will be STAAR remediation and credit recovery for students.
-Students who do not pass a STAAR EOC test or fail a course resulting in the loss of credit will be required to attend.
-Credit recovery students will only be allowed to miss two days.
+Summer school will be STAAR remediation instruction in nature.
+Students who do not pass an STAAR EOC test will be placed in a STAAR remediation class.
+Students will only be allowed to miss two days.
 A third absence will result in dismissal from the summer school program.
 Three tardies will result in one absence.